MV Royal Iris of the Mersey: Royal Iris of the Mersey

 Since her major refit in 2001, ongoing maintenance has been completed, including refurbishments to her saloons and the replacement of the timber decking on the top deck.

+It was retired on 29 March 2026 with the introduction of the new Royal Daffodil.
+It was reported that she had carried 17 million passengers during her 66 years of service.

 Incidents

 The vessel has been involved in other incidents aside from the collision with Bidston.
 She had a complete engine failure due to a faulty fuel pump and had to anchor in the river when she was brand new.